 The standard Instagram feed algorithm won’t show your regular posts to many users.
 However, this is not the case with the Stories feature which more than 300 active daily users check regularly.
 This is why it is an excellent opportunity to position yourself on top of your prospective and current customers’ feeds.

-Businesses use Instagram Stories to promote and showcase new products in the form of images or videos.
+Instagram stories for business to promote and showcase new products in the form of images or videos.
 It is a handy tool to provide your followers with a sneak peek or with a how-to manual for your latest products.

 As we already indicated, this does not have to way too formal, which is why many people love Stories – they get to consume an easy to digest content.
 However, the story doesn’t end here.
 You can also include a call to action to make sure the audience doesn’t only view your Stories, but also check your site as well.

-This brings us to the next point.
-It is possible to add a link in your Stories and lead viewers to your website or blog where they can get further information about a product.
+This brings us to the next point. instagram stories for business It is possible to add a link in your Stories and lead viewers to your website or blog where they can get further information about a product.

 It is very simple – you place an image, text, video, or whatever that may be of interest to your target audience, and then invite them to swipe up to see the link where they can find more details about products or services.
 A good example of a business that best uses this option is @enews.

 In 2017, Instagram added another feature to Stories — the possibility of conducting surveys.
 It is a simple and useful tool.
-You place a poll with two voting options in a Story and then wait for responses.
-You can get creative here with questions and answers, as the latter don’t have to be the simple “Yes” and “No.”
+You place a pole with two voting options in a Story and then wait for responses.
+You can get creative here with questions and answers, as the latter doesn’t have to be simple “Yes” and “No.”